w3c/wai-presentations2all/content/index.md

 ### Speak clearly _(in-person, remote)_

 And avoid speaking too fast, so participants and interpreters can better understand you and keep up.

-### Use simple language _(in-person, remote)_

-Avoid or explain jargon, acronyms, and idioms.
-For example, expressions such as "raising the bar" can be interpreted literally by some people with cognitive disabilities and can be confusing.

 ### Give people time to process information _(in-person, remote)_